What authority and expertise do Solar-Estimate.org staff have?

 Solar-Estimate has assembled an impressive team of solar experts including solar installation professionals, solar system designers, specialists at calculating solar return and avoided utility bill costs, electrical engineers and even a PhD with a speciality in solar roof shading analysis.

 Together this team writes and researches new content and develops new tools and functionality all focused around our core goal: providing the most accurate information and the most useful tools to help homeowners evaluate the potential that solar panels provide for their home.

 Advanced Diploma Solar System Design 2008 G.S.E.S.

-After its sale to SecurePay in 2007 he trained as a solar system designer and founded South Australian solar installation company Solar Wholesalers.
-This company is now the largest residential solar installation company in South Australia and he remains a major shareholder in this company, although he is no longer involved in day-to-day management of the company.
+After its sale to SecurePay in 2007, he trained as a solar system designer and went on to open the solar installation company, Solar Wholesalers, which is currently the largest residential solar installation company in South Australia.
+He remains a major shareholder in the company, though he is no longer involved in day-to-day management of the company.